Overview

 - In the summer, incoming rotation students will be sent benefits information with instructions and application forms

-- Benefits packets must be completed and submitted to the CMB Office by August 26, 2020
+- Benefits packets must be completed and submitted to the CMB Office (the CMB Office will contact you over the summer with more information)

 - Direct Admit students, see the Direct Admit Students section of the CMB Handbook

 - Please note that incoming students might be prompted to sign up for the Student Health Insurance Plan (SHIP), but CMB students should NOT sign up for SHIP insurance.
-You will receive health insurance through the CMB Program, and when you arrive in Madison the CMB Office will have you submit a SHIP waiver form.
+Students receive health insurance through the CMB Program, the CMB Office will have you submit a SHIP waiver form.

 - More information about health insurance can be found in the Financial/Health Insurance section of the CMB Handbook